-More space to live and work and a soundproof room to watch ice hockey for their family including two boisterous boys.
+These Wooloowin homeowners came to PlaceMate Architects as they dreamed of a larger family home.
+They needed more space to live and work, and a soundproof room to watch ice hockey for their family including two boisterous boys.

-Raise the house, demolishing the bathroom lean-to, and build in ground-level living areas under the existing footprint, including a large alfresco area.
-Bring the outside in with large doors and a servery.
-Open part of the noisy front verandah as the front entry and stairs.
-Block street noise with a garage that encloses a rear courtyard.
+PlaceMate Architects designed a plan to raise the house, demolishing the bathroom lean-to, and build in ground-level living areas under the existing footprint, including a large alfresco area.
+The plan was to bring the outside in with large doors and a servery.
+We opened part of the noisy front verandah as the front entry and stairs.
+We designed a garage that enclosed a rear courtyard to block street noise.
 Locate utility areas and garden storage on the southern side yard.
-Carpet, sound-insulate and wire a media room for full sound.
+PlaceMate Architects designed a carpeted, sound-insulate and wire a media room for full sound.
 Incorporate a laundry chute and walk-in shower into the upstairs kids’ bathroom.
 Grant the parents some peace with an ensuite and walk-in robe.

 Client & Partner Testimonials

 I have been working with Jan on small and large projects for over 15 years.
 These ranged from small extensions to very complex projects, one which was awarded the Master Builders best renovation over 250 k and the quality and workmanship award.
 Working with Jan has always been a pleasure, and despite whatever difficulties a large renovation throws your way, Jan always displays the ability to work though it, providing the best result and a pleasurable working relationship.
 Jan’s designs are practical, efficient and work for the needs of the client.
 I can speak for this as Jan designed my home in Camp Hill.Stewart Harris Builder